 After registering the app, you will be redirected to a new page where you can find the following values.
 Save the Application (client) ID and the Directory (tenant) ID.
 We need these values later.

 Select Certificates & secrets in the Manage submenu.

 Select the New client secret button.
 Enter a value in Description and select one of the options for Expires and select Add.

-After clicking Add you will be redirected to a new page where you can find the client secret.
-Store this value on a safe place, it will be hidden afterwards.
+After clicking Add you will be redirected to a new page where you can find the client secret ‘Value’.
+Copy paste this value in the officeAdmin portal or store the value in your favorite password manager, it will be hidden afterwards.
 We will need it later when connecting Officebooking.

 Step 4 Configure Permissions

 Select Microsoft Graph as API and click on Application permissions.

 Select Calenders.ReadWrite and User.Read.All and click Add permissions.

 You have to grant Admin permission to add the permissions to the App.
 Select the button Grant admin consent for YOUR COMPANY NAME and select ok.